 45 minutes from 30A.
 Another world away.

-The land here doesn't feel like coastal Florida.
+We're 45 minutes from 30A's beach towns, but the land here doesn't feel like coastal Florida.
 It's higher elevation, cooler nights, and terrain that's built for golf.
 That's part of the reason why some of the best designers are building here.

 Beaches, family, and everything else.